viky-ai/website/CONTRIBUTING.md

 ## How to propose new content

-To add a new documentation or a new blog post, start by creating a new git branch.
+To add a new documentation or a new blog post, start by creating a new git branch from branch develop.
 Then create a related merge request in Gitlab.

 Commit your contributions, then:

 1. Ask a content review.
 2. Ask a technical & design review.

 When your merge request is accepted, your contribution is merged to branch develop.
 Then the generated static website will be automatically deployed on development environnement.
-Finalize by mergin the branch develop into master in order to deploy automatically to production environment.
+Finalize by merging the branch develop into master in order to deploy automatically to production environment.

 ### Guides & API reference